 eToro is a very popular trading platform, not just in the UK but across the world.
 It’s unique in a sense that you can trade socially.
 This means you can actually view and interact with other traders and learn from how they’re trading.
 You can even copy their trades too!

-But more than that, it has a huge range of investment options to trade, such as stocks and shares (where you own a tiny part of a company, so a share of a company), funds (groups of shares), currencies, commodities and crypto.
+But more than that, it has a huge range of investment options to trade, such as stocks and shares (where you own a tiny part of a company, so a share of a company), ETFs (groups of shares), currencies, commodities and crypto.

 It’s a great platform for beginners all the way to experienced professionals.